Beverley Dean MBE - Founder of Special iApps

 Developing our own Apps

 My husband Colin and I met when we both worked in IT many moons ago.
 We had only used an Apple Mac occasionally; our phones were 6 years old.
-However, a mission to write something usable, interesting and educational transformed us into Apple app developers, with our first app Special Words ready to launch by the end of the Summer.
-Nathan did some graphics and we found 16 iPhones, iPods and iPads owned and used by friends who helped us refine Special Words, with over 40 children using it.
-There was even more help offered to translate it to support 8 languages.
+However, a mission to write something usable, interesting and educational transformed us into mobile app developers.

 Our Journey So Far

-We attended a conference hosted by Down Syndrome North East and Sure Start at Ushaw College when William was about 3 months old.
+We attended a conference hosted by Down Syndrome North East when William was about 3 months old.
 By chance, having queued for lunch, we sat at a table where we met a number of parents who were involved with The Education Centre for Children with Down Syndrome (ECCDS).

-We'd spent William's first 3 months living in the RVI hospital in Newcastle, and it was the first time we'd met other parents of children with Down syndrome.
+From when William was born until then we had been living in the RVI hospital in Newcastle, where he had undergone complex surgery, and it was the first time we'd met other parents of children with Down syndrome.
 Little did we know that the majority of the people at this conference would join our growing circle of friends as the years passed.

 I vividly recall the phone call I had the following day with Maggie Hart, who founded ECCDS.
 I can still picture walking from the car park into a special school corridor, past wheelchairs and rooms that I peered into, when we went to our first ever ECCDS session.
 Entering a noisy room, we were greeted by big smiles and warm gestures from volunteers and families as they bustled through activities.
 I remember holding William up on the table to track a brightly coloured ball and then buying an identical one to use at home with him.